 Samantha is a member of the class of 2018 from Summit, New Jersey.
 She is majoring in Cinema and Media Studies and Creative Writing.
 She joined the DHi as a sophomore and is currently working on the Soweto project, mapping a timeline of the Mandela House.
 She hopes to learn more of the technical skills necessary to pursue her passion for storytelling through the Soweto project and through future work on the Biko and NOLA projects.

 Matt Goon is a member of the class of 2018 from New Jersey.
 He is a Computer Science major with interests in many other disciplines including Anthropology, Cinema and New Media Studies, Digital Arts, Economics, and History.
-He currently works with Dr. Angel Nieves and Greg Lord on DHi's interactive media, 3D modeling, and virtual environment projects, including Blender and Unity-related tasks.
+He works with Dr. Angel Nieves, Janet Simons, and Greg Lord on all of DHi's technical needs such as student/intern assistance, web development, interactive media, 3D modeling, and virtual environment projects (including Blender and Unity-related tasks).
 He hopes to apply many of the skills practiced and acquired at DHi to life after college.

 Jack Hay is a member of the class of 2019 from Essex, Massachusetts.
 Jack is a Computer Science major and is working with Dr. Nieves on the Soweto project.
 He has experience in the field of computer-aided design and architecture as well as coding.
 His work includes the modeling of houses in ArchiCAD.
 Jack hopes to work as a software engineer after his time at Hamilton.

 Hannah is a member of the class of 2019 from a tiny town in Southwest Iowa.
-Since spring of her sophomore year she’s been the Office Manager at the DHi, helping to keep everyone (especially Janet) organized and running smoothly.
-At Hamilton, she’s majoring in Creative Writing and minoring in History and Theatre.
-She’s fascinated by all types of storytelling, particularly those that use interactive media and emerging technologies such as Virtual Reality.
+Since the spring of her sophomore year, she has been the Office Manager at the DHi, helping to keep everyone organized and running smoothly.
+At Hamilton, she is a Creative Writing major and History and Theatre minor.
+She is fascinated by all types of storytelling, particularly those that use interactive media and emerging technologies such as Virtual Reality.

 Will is a member of the Class of 2018, from Concord, Massachusetts.
-He is a History major, and started work for the DHi this semester.
+He is a History major, and started work for the DHi in the spring of his junior year.
 He is currently working on Voices from the Water’s Edge, and has been learning technical video and audio recording skills to apply to the project.
-Through his work with the DHi, he is hoping to gain valuable knowledge about video recording, in hopes of using them in other projects.
+Through his work with the DHi, he plans to gain valuable knowledge about video recording, in hopes of using them in other projects.